One of the World's Leading Sources of Information On Literature, the Arts, and a Wide Range of Subjects

 The quick and easy way to figure out what to wear is to identify males in your workplace similar to you in age and position who, to your mind, and hopefully to everyone else's, dress well.
 Then, all you have to do is to dress like they do.
 (Honestly, life can be so simple sometimes . . . )

-• The polo shirt must be clean, and free of wrinkles.
+The polo shirt must be clean, and free of wrinkles.
+(This is a reasonably good rule that should be applied to all your clothing.)

-• Ideally, the polo shirt should be devoid of any writing, image, or logo.
-I recognize this advice is probably anathema to everyone sporting a little alligator, or a Chaps logo, or some other brand logo, but really, you're at work to work, not to be a human billboard for some clothing company.
+Ideally, the polo shirt should be devoid of any writing, image, or logo.
+I recognize this advice is probably anathema to everyone sporting a little animal figure, or some other image, but really, you’re at work to work, not to be a human billboard for some clothing company.

 This advice only applies to offices within the United States.
 Other countries have other ideas of what's appropriate.
 In Asia, for instance, polo shirts are seen as being akin to t-shirts, and do not qualify as "smart casual," which is the term used there.